 The Role Permissions tab allows you to customize how specific roles interact with Maestro.
 The last column serves as a general guide on access to tickets for specific roles.
 Keep in mind to always double-check the user’s actual Agent Group access within the User Roles tab.

 Admin: This user has access to everything on Maestro with no restrictions.

-Grader: This user has the second most access within Maestro.
-However, unless granted access, Graders cannot edit or create rubrics, agents, agent groups, or see the calibrations report within reporting.
+Grader: Graders typically handle grading and benchmark QA Assignments.
+Unless granted access, Graders cannot edit or create rubrics, agents, agent groups, or see the calibrations report within reporting.

 Managers: Typically handles coaching and reviewing tickets with agents.
 They have less access than Graders, but can be given the same permissions to act as a Grader.